PhylibhertBINGLEY/IMX_Final_project/README.md

 ### How to run the project
 ## On google colab
-# First make sure to be connected a GPU
+# First make sure to be connected to a GPU
 # The run the following commands:
 !git clone https://github.com/PhylibhertBINGLEY/IMX_Final_project
 import os